 Susan S. Margulies

-George H. Stephenson Term Chair in Bioengineering and Professor
+George H. Stephenson Term Professor

 Honors and Awards: ALA Young Investigator Award, Whitaker Foundation Young Investigator Award, NSF CAREER Award, Stapp Car Crash Conference Award, S Reid Warren Award for Distinguished Teaching, Ford Motor Company Award for Faculty Advising, American Society of Mechanical Engineering Award, Association of Women in Science Elizabeth Bingham Award for the Advancement of Women in Science, Fellow - American Institute for Medical and Biological Engineering - 2006, Fellow - American Society of Mechanical Engineers - 2009, Fellow - Biomedical Engineering Society - 2009